codepath/android_guides/Using-OkHttp.md

 ## Processing Network Responses

-Assuming the request is not cancelled and there are no connectivity issues, the `onResponse()` method will be fired.
+Assuming the request is not canceled and there are no connectivity issues, the `onResponse()` method will be fired.
 It passes a `Response` object that can be used to check the status code, the response body, and any headers that were returned.
 Calling `isSuccessful()` for instance if the code returned a status code of 2XX (i.e. 200, 201, etc.)

 ```java
 if (!response.isSuccessful()) {